seth-cohen/quickcapture/Readme.md

   $ source ~/Venvs/qc/bin/activate
   ```
 - pip install wiringpi
+## We are going to be dealing with user passwords so we'll want to encrypt and decrypt
+- pip install pycryptodome
 ## Then need to copy the global libraries to the virtual env
 - cp -r /usr/lib/python3/dist-packages/PyQt5 Venvs/qc/lib/python3.5/site-packages/PyQt5
 - cp /usr/lib/python3/dist-packages/sip.cpython-*.so ~/Venvs/qc/lib/python3.5/site-packages